plantbreeding/BrAPI/Specification/MarkerProfiles/MarkerProfileAlleleMatrix.md

        - markerDbId (string, `322`) ... ids of the markers; if none are specified, results are returned for all markers in the database.
        - matrixDbId (string, `457`) . . . ids of the matrix; for multiple, repeat the parameter.
     + format (optional, string, 'tsv') ... format for the datafile to be downloaded. tsv and csv currently supported; flapjack may be supported.
     + expandHomozygotes (optional, boolean, `false`) ...
-Should homozygotes NOT be collapsed into a single orrucance?
+Should homozygotes NOT be collapsed into a single occurence?
     + unknownString (optional, string, `-`) ...
 The string to use as a representation for missing data or the reserved word "empty_string".
     + sepPhased (optional, string, `|`) ...
 The string to use as a separator for phased allele calls or the reserved word "empty_string".
     + sepUnphased (optional, string, `/`) ...
 The string to use as a separator for unphased allele calls or the reserved word "empty_string".